 If your page contains your focus keyword but none of the LSI keywords typically associated with that keyword, Google is going to say to itself: "This is odd - keyword 'x' is usually found together with these other semantically related keywords, yet this page doesn't have any of the LSI keywords."

 In that case Google is very likely going to conclude that your page has a low relevancy for your focus keyword.

-So if you want to get on the first page of Google, a very good strategy is to include on your page as many as you can of the semantically connected keywords that are contained in the other pages that are found on page #1 of Google for that particular search term or keyword phrase.
+So if you want to get on the first page of Google, its important to include on your page as many as you can of the semantically connected keywords that are contained in the other pages that are found on page #1 of Google for that particular search term or keyword phrase.

 To find out more about this, watch Rand Fishkin's video below:

 Step Four - Reach Out To Bloggers You Mentioned